Who pays for your wheelchair?

 Wheels of fortune

-Today, the Red Cross wheelchair service loans out 58,000 wheelchairs each year all across the UK.
+Today, the Red Cross wheelchair service loans out wheelchairs to people in England, Wales and Northern Ireland.
 We are now exploring new ways of delivering our service, including offering ‘pop-up’ services in supermarket car parks.
 This has been a particularly successful approach in London.

 In a few areas, our teams are based directly in hospitals and medical centres, where they work closely with medical staff in identifying who needs help.

 The benefits of such partnerships are obvious.
 Patients are discharged earlier, freeing up much needed bed space.
 Our wheelchairs also help people become more independent at home and get to follow-up medical appointments.